 Love is in the air!
 Valentine’s Day is just around the corner and it’s time to celebrate with someone you love.
 Whether it be your partner, spouse, or friend– Valentine’s Day is a fun day to enjoy a fancy meal with someone you care about.
-I always tell Clayton, I don’t want anything I just want a GOOD DINNER.
+I always tell Clayton, I don’t want anything I just want a GOOD DINNER and this Israeli Couscous Milanese with Seared Halibut will do the trick.

 For me personally, I hate going out to eat on Valentine’s Day anymore.
 Why?
 Because all the nice restaurants do that damn pre-fixed menu business and I *really* hate pre-fixed menus.
 I want to be able to enjoy the restaurant normally, and be able to explore and experience the entire menu.